blue-sky-r/GMapTool-Helper/README.md

 gmt-helper is simple shell/bash script for command line usage (no GUI) on linux platform (might work on windows platform as well with cygwin or windows version of bash - but was not tested at all as I'm linux/osx user)

-I have implemented gmt-helper for my personal use on linux wks and I have been using it without any issues since then.
+I have implemented gmt-helper for my personal use on linux wks and I have been using it ~~without any issues since then.~~

+##UPDATE
+It has been found that extracts made by [GMapTool](http://www.gmaptool.eu/en/content/linux-version "GMapTool Homepage") have broken internal index therefore searching by state / city / address does not work.
+For this reason I do not recommend using neither GMapTool nor gmt-helper to create garmin extracts.
+The only option is using MapSource.

 ## Implemented modalities
 gmt-helper implements two basic modalities in single script.
 To simplify usage and minimize script parameters